lowmoney/react_weather_example/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby minimal starter
+  A small weather app made using Gatsby (ReactJS)
 </h1>

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**
+1.  **Get Gatsby setup**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+    Visit the Gatsby docs to learn how to install Gatsby if you do not have it installed already at https://www.gatsbyjs.com/docs/tutorial/part-0/.
+    Then clone the repo

     ```shell
-    # create a new Gatsby site using the minimal starter
-    npm init gatsby
+    # clone the repo
+    git clone "repository"
     ```

 2.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the site’s directory, install some dependencies, and start it up.

     ```shell
-    cd my-gatsby-site/
+    cd react_weather-example/
+    npm install
     npm run develop
     ```

 3.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
+    Your should see the site running at http://localhost:8000!

+    You can enter a zip code to get the weater data for that location

+    You can also click the button to get the weather forecast for the next few days at your location

-    Edit `src/pages/index.js` to see your site update in real-time!
+    You can edit `src/pages/index.js` to see the site update in real-time!

-4.  **Learn more**
+4.  **Learn more about Gatsby**

     - [Documentation](https://www.gatsbyjs.com/docs/?utm_source=starter&utm_medium=readme&utm_campaign=minimal-starter)